Withdrawal or De-registration from an Exam

 Program-specific information

-After the withdrawal deadline
+After the deadline has expired

-De-registration due to valid reasons
+De-registration due to a valid reason

 Whether or not a student is able to take an exam is decided on a case-by-case basis under consideration of all circumstances.
 Severe illness, an accident or the sudden death of a family member are for example considered valid reasons.

-• De-registration due to a semester abroad
+• De-registration from an exam due to a semester abroad

-• De-registration due to illness
+• De-registration from an exam due to illness

-Inability to take an exam is a legal concept, and the decision whether or not there are grounds to claim inability to take an exam lies solely with the university.
+Inability to take an exam is a legal concept, and the decision whether or not there are grounds to claim inability to take an exam lies solely with the university (Student Services).
 For us to determine this, you must first see a physician, who assesses your health and possible impacts of illness on your academic performance.
 It is then up to the university to determine whether or not you are unable to take an exam.

 In either case, the certificate must include the following details: